-The article by Ellen Laird, “I’m Your Teacher, Not Your Internet-Service Provider”, can be seen as a comparison between internet learning and the up close and personal learning.
+The article by Ellen Laird, “I’m Your Teacher, Not Your Internet-Service Provider”, is a comparison between internet learning and physical classroom setup learning.
 Ellen Laird discusses the differences between taking the web and normal personal courses.
 According to Ellen, a lot of her online studies are disrupted due to a lack of attention, motivation, and monitoring.
-There are a number of factors that affect online classes such as the availability of the individual and technology, such as the speed of the internet on the part of the student.
-This article is a review of the content discussed by Ellen Laird, in the article, “I’m Your Teacher, Not Your Internet-Service Provider”.
+There are a number of factors that affect online classes, such as the availability of the individual, technology, and internet speed on the part of the student.
+This article is a review of the issues discussed by Ellen Laird, in the article, “I’m Your Teacher, Not Your Internet-Service Provider”.
+READ FULL REVIEW

 She indicates the lack of control for the online class that can lead to laziness.
 This is where she points out that her students in the online classes can skip modules and go to those that they feel are more friendly.
 This is a case of students choosing to do what they like as opposed to doing what is right and beneficial for them.
 According to her, it is not an easy task to captivate the attention of online students as they are not available physically.
 They are able to skip modules that they deem hard and this affects their ability to grasp important concepts.